 Operative reports for patients undergoing sentinel node biopsy for breast cancer must include the following elements in synoptic format.
-Programs are welcome to use the American College of Surgeons or their own synoptic operative reports as long as the data elements required to achieve compliance with the CoC standards are clearly identified and the response options are the same as in the CoC standard.
+The required elements and responses must be in the operative report of record, clearly identified, and the response options must be the same as in the CoC standard.
 A uniform synoptic reporting format should be used by all surgeons at the facility.

 Element Response Options Operation performed with curative intent.
-Yes; No. Tracer(s) used to identify sentinel nodes in the upfront surgery (non- neoadjuvant) setting (select all that apply).
-Dye; Radioactive tracer; Superparamagnetic iron oxide; Other (with explanation); N/A. Tracer(s) used to identify sentinel nodes in the neoadjuvant setting (select all that apply) .
+Yes; No. Tracer(s) used to identify sentinel nodes in the upfront surgery (nonneoadjuvant) setting (select all that apply).
+Dye; Radioactive tracer; Superparamagnetic iron oxide; Other (with explanation); N/A. Tracer(s) used to identify sentinel nodes in the neoadjuvant setting (select all that apply).
 Dye; Radioactive tracer; Superparamagnetic iron oxide; Other (with explanation); N/A. All nodes (colored or non- colored) present at the end of a dye-filled lymphatic channel were removed.
 Yes; No (with explanation); N/A. All significantly radioactive nodes were removed.
 Yes; No (with explanation); N/A. All palpably suspicious nodes were removed.
 Yes; No (with explanation); N/A. Biopsy-proven positive nodes marked with clips prior to chemotherapy were identified and removed.
 Yes; No (with explanation); N/A.